Search

 Type: string

-Description: (Required) The name of the resource group where the resources will be deployed.
+Description: (Optional) The ID of the resource group where the virtual network will be deployed.

 Type: string